csiejimmyliu/core-program/2024/week1_cryptographic_basics.md

 3. What is the Poseidon hash function and why is it particularly useful in ZKPs?
 :::

+**Ans:**
+1. Hash is a one-way function, mapping arbitrary-length messages into a fixed-length digest which is useful in authucation.
+2. Turn msg into binary then use msg as a round key to modify fixed-length initial bits.
+3. Poseidon is a hash function on a finite field with sponge structure, which is flexible in the trade-off between throughput and security by manipulating rate and capacity.
+The circuits needed in Poseidon are much less than SHA-256 in ZKPs.

 #### Merkle Trees

 A Merkle tree is a core component of blockchain and cryptography.
 It's a binary tree filled with cryptographic hashes.
 This structure enables efficient and secure verification of the contents of large data structures.
 To understand more about Merkle trees, read the following: